xeruf/kull/README.md

 <!-- TODO allow executable scopesfile -->

 The script admits an additional commit type called *rework* for migration from a less strict convention or for beta stages where commits often end up too broad to fit into a single type.
 For mature projects it should be removed from the hook (by modifying the Regex at line 8) since it is unhelpful in the long-term.
-It also adds a *release* type in case the project wants to specially highlight release commits that only bump version numbers - it may be removed as well.
+It also adds a *release* type in case the project wants to highlight release commits that only bump version numbers - it may be removed as well.

 ## 2. Branching